Functional Test Automation

 - To evaluate the user experience (i.e. the look & feel).

 - To explore the application before designing an automated test.

 But mostly, you'll want to automate your tests.
 So how do we go about that?

 Start by thinking about your process.
 Who will design the tests?
 Are they part of the specification handed to developers?
 Or will testers design them after the feature is finished?
 How often and where will the tests run?

 Next, pick a test automation tool.
 This depends on the type of software you're building.
-If it's a web API, you could use a tool like Postman to make automated calls to your API.
-Functional tests against a web application can be tested with Selenium.
+If it's a web API, you could use a tool like Postman or SoapUI to make automated calls to your API.
+Functional tests against a web application can be tested with the open source Selenium web driver.
 And you can test your mobile apps with Appium or Waldo.

 Depending on the tool you chose, you might want to think about your testing framework.
 Some tools have recording features that can produce linear tests: They run through all the steps that you took when you recorded the test.
 Others, like Waldo, have options to reuse steps across different test cases.
 This makes it significantly easier to build a complete test suite, because there are many common steps in an application (like logging in, for example).

 After deciding on a tool, it's time to set up your testing environment.
 How to do this will depend on your specific scenario.
 Examples include: